 the same packed 32-bit word 'palette entry' format as that

-described in the documentation on GL_Colour
+described in the documentation on GL_Colour.
+For

 future compatibility a value of 0 should be passed in R0 as